 This is a lesson on how to make a Culinary Glaze.
 The proper definition of a glaze is a stock of some sort reduced to at least 85 % of its volume.
 You simmer your desired stock slowly letting the water steam away.
 This results in a liquid which has more intense flavour and syrupy by nature.

 What can you make a glaze from?

-Well anything from chicken stock to fruit juices to vinegars.
-I recently saw “in a specialty store”a bottle of Balsamic glaze.
+Well, anything from chicken stock to fruit juices to vinegars.
+I recently saw “in a speciality store”a bottle of Balsamic Glaze.
 The price was absolutely ridiculous.
 All you need to do is take some cheaper balsamic vinegar and reduce it by 85% and there you have your glaze.

 You can also get very creative with glazes.
 How about taking your chicken stock and add rosemary to it.
 Reducing this would give you a fantastic rosemary infused chicken glaze.
 Think about the many options and combinations you can create from simply experimenting.

 What are glazes used for?
 Did you ever see a chef decorate a plate with his fancy little sauces?
 How about a small amount of glaze across an appetizer or tomatoes?
-Remember a little glaze goes along way.
-You do not want to you ample amounts like a sauce due to intensity of the flavor of a glaze.ok
+Remember a little glaze goes a long way.
+You do not want to you ample amounts like a sauce due to intensity of the flavour of a glaze.